-The primary difference between the original 12 party Trans-Pacific Partnership (TPP) and the new 11 party version is a set of "suspended" provisions.
-This is a list of 20 items that officials from the member countries have agreed to remove temporarily from the free trade agreement texts.
+The primary difference between the original 12 party Trans-Pacific Partnership (TPP) and the new 11 party Comprehensive and Progressive TPP (CPTPP) version is a set of "suspended" provisions.
+This is a list of 19 items that officials from the member countries have agreed to remove temporarily from the free trade agreement texts, one that has been changed, and two that clarify terms in the deal.